C-Implementation of CoAP

 libcoap is designed to run on embedded devices as well as high-end computer systems with POSIX OS.
 Thus, you can develop and test your CoAP applications on your laptop and then move it to your target platform easily.

 libcoap has successfully participated in several ETSI IoT CoAP plugtests and is in daily use by various IOT projects in industry and academia.
-Tools to test against can also be found at coap.technology.
+Tools to test against can also be found at coap.space.

-The library provides the core functionality for development of resource-efficient CoAP servers and clients, including resource observation and block-wise transfer.
+The library provides the core functionality for development of resource-efficient CoAP servers and clients, including resource observation, block-wise transfer, FETCH/PATCH, No-Response, TCP, Hop-Limit, group communication, Too Many Requests Response, Echo- and Request-Tags.
 Example implementations show how these features can be used in applications.

-requests for retrieval and modification of resources on a remote
+generate simple requests for retrieval and modification of resources

 coap-server is a basic server application that